 Pornography Feeds Feelings of Inferiority

-Bob Davies and Lori Rentzel explain that “men who have viewed gay pornography may unconsciously compare their bodies (including genitals) with the ‘perfect’ standard of statuesque models.
-Viewing pornography can reinforce feelings of physical and sexual inferiority.”
-(Coming Out of Homosexuality: New Freedom for Men and Women, Inter Varsity Press, Downers Grove, IL, 1993, p.
-153.)
-No normal person can measure up to the hyper-masculine images of men or the hyper-feminine images of women found in pornography.
-As an individual indulges in pornography, his or her feelings of inadequacy and envy merge with lust and eroticism and magnify feelings of sexual attraction toward the same sex.
+When people view pornography, they unconsciously compare their bodies with extraordinary models.
+This can reinforce feelings of physical and sexual inferiority, because no normal person can measure up to the hyper-masculine images of men or the hyper-feminine images of women found in pornography.
+As people indulge in pornography, their feelings of inadequacy and envy merge with lust and eroticism and magnify feelings of sexual attraction.
+Pornography distorts how we view ourselves and others, potentially decreasing our capacity to relate realistically to other men and women.

 Eliminate Pornography